 - 1. Stimulate revitalization of the City, its older neighborhoods, industrial areas, commercial districts and Historic Downtown La Crosse by: - a.
-Improving infrastructure; - Meeting job creation requirements as referenced in the City's Living Wage Resolution as amended or superseded; - c.
-Retaining existing jobs; - d.
-Creating a variety of <a href="https://example.com/housing.com/ - e.
+Improving infrastructure; - b.
+Meeting job creation requirements as referenced in the City's Living Wage Resolution as amended or superseded; - c.
+Retaining existing jobs; - Creating a variety of housing and mixed-use commercial/housing opportunities to increase the number of downtown-residents; - e.
 Attracting desirable businesses and retaining existing businesses;